rustonaut/quoted-string/README.md

   quoted-pais not needing any extra memory allocations.
 This can be used to _semantically_ compare two quoted strings regardless of how they used `quoted-pair`s, it implements `Eq`.

-- `CharType`: classifies chars using a lookup table, mainly used to determine which chars can be represented in a quoted-string and how, but can also be used to e.g. determine if a string is a valid token (RFC2045)

 License
 =======